What is microplastic?

 The app 'Beat The Microbead'

-Plastic Change works to completely phase out primary microplastic that is blended into products.
+Plastic Change works to completely phase out primary microplastic that is blended into cosmetics and other care products.
 Read more about how to scan your way around products with added microplastic using the app: 'Beat The Microbead'.

-The report is the first suggestion of an overview of microplastic sources in Denmark.
+This report was the runner-up to a previous report released in 2015 about the sources and amounts of microplastic in Denmark which collected worldwide research on microplastics in wastewater.
+The report (2015) was the first suggestion of an overview of microplastic sources in Denmark.
 Many assumptions underlie the conclusions of the report, among other things the fact that the sources of microplastic come from tires especially.
-The report is a first important study, however a desk job, and we still remain to find out whether those numbers in the report can be confirmed in nature.
+Based on theoretical calculations the report concluded that car tires is by far the largest source of microplastic discharge by approx. 60%.
+However, this is yet not measured and is still only in theory, which the newest report from 2018 also confirms - we still don't know the amount of microplastic in nature, where it comes from, or even how to properly measure it.
+The report from 2015 was therefore a first important study, however a desk job, and the report from 2018 urges that we still remain to find out whether those numbers in the reports can be confirmed in nature.
 Are tires and road stripes, textile laundry and more the number one causes?

-This is something we will learn a lot more about in the Danish project Plastfree Roskilde Fjord.
-(The project is briefly described here).
-With the project in Roskilde fjord, we get completely new knowledge about the extent of microplastic in beach sand, the column of water, lugworms and clams, and we research in absorption and transport in the food chain as well as analyse all sources.
-By analysing the content of microplastic locally in waste water treatment plans in Roskilde fjord, before and after purification, we get important knowledge about whether the waste water treatment plants retain the microplastic that can be found in beauty products and laundry.
-International studies show that waste water treatment plants only partly retain the microplastic, but we still need to understand where it ends up.
-That is why we also analyse the sludge from the waste water treatment plants.
-At least 50% of the waste water sludge in Denmark is dispersed as fertiliser in Danish fields.
+This is something we continue to learn a lot more about in the Plastic Change project: Plastic free Roskilde Fjord (briefly described here).
+With the project in Roskilde fjord, we get completely new knowledge about the extent of microplastic in beach sand, the column of water, lugworms and clams, and we research in absorption and transportation in the food chain as well as analyse all sources.
+By analyzing the content of microplastic locally in wastewater treatment plans in Roskilde fjord, before and after purification, we get important knowledge about whether the wastewater treatment plants retain the microplastic that can be found in beauty products and laundry.
+International studies show that wastewater treatment plants only partly retain the microplastic, but we still need to understand where it ends up.
+That is why we also analyse the sludge from the wastewater treatment plants.
+At least 50% of the wastewater sludge in Denmark is dispersed as fertilizer in Danish fields.
 In this way, microplastic potentially ends up in the fields and can be washed out to lakes, streams and thus the ocean.